 So, we headed back home to watch movies, play video games, and rest while his lungs were trying to heal.

-Experiencing a collapsed lung
+Experiencing a collapsed lung and asthma

 Then my middle son came to me one night and said that his chest hurt.
 He said it wasn't the usual chest pain you get from coughing with pneumonia, but he said it felt like a sharp pain.
 He said, "Mom, it feels different this time."
 Hmmm.